thinkhr-code/release_robot/README.md

   - auto teardown
 - mark Podio tasks as Complete after deploy (perhaps a separate script)
 - skip CI for all but the last merge to `weekly-release`
-  - Can be done by adding 'skip ci' to the merge commit (in th web interface, this can be done when “Confirm Merge” comes up; unsure about API)
+  - Can be done by adding 'skip ci' to the merge commit (in the web interface, this can be done when “Confirm Merge” comes up; unsure about API)
 - figure out a standard way to define pre- or post-deploy steps so those can be included in the release prep somehow

 *"Nice to have" Slack integrations:*